localstack/docs/content/en/references/custom-tls-certificates.md

 $ CURL_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt localstack start --host
 {{< / command >}}

-### macos
+### macOS

-On macos the custom certificate should be added to your keychain.
+On macOS the custom certificate should be added to your keychain.
 See [this Apple support article](https://support.apple.com/en-gb/guide/keychain-access/kyca2431/mac) for more information.

 Then run LocalStack with the environment variables `REQUESTS_CA_BUNDLE` and `CURL_CA_BUNDLE`: